Heredone/Animal-AI/docs/installationGuide.md

 * Open a Command Prompt terminal and, if you are using a virtual environment, make sure to `activate` the environment first!
 (See above)
 * Navigate to your AAI root folder, then go to your cloned repository "animal-ai-main" (or whatever you named it)
 * If using **pip**:
-    * Run `pip install -e animalai` (if this doesn't work, ensure pip is installed correctly; `pip --version` shows the version you have installed to confirm this)
+    * Run `pip install animalai` (if this doesn't work, ensure pip is installed correctly; `pip --version` shows the version you have installed to confirm this)
 * If using **conda**:
     * AnimalAI does not have a package build that is directly compatible with conda itself, but you can still install it indirectly for use in conda
-    * Run `conda install pip` then (making sure you're in the main repository folder as instructed above) run `pip install -e animalai` as described for pip users
+    * Run `conda install pip` then (making sure you're in the main repository folder as instructed above) run `pip install animalai` as described for pip users

 ### Downloading the AAI Environment